ibm-skills-network/clarity-knowledgebase/docs/labs/jupyterlite-vs-jupyterlab.md

 ## When should you use JupyterLite?

-In general, we recommend authors use jupyterlite:
+In general, we recommend authors use JupyterLite:
  - __For the learner's best experience__
  - If all required libraries are compadible.
    - See [JupyterLite - Unsupported Libraries](./jupyterlite#unsupported-libraries).